 The results are in, and an old favorite that was largely written off by small business owners is the clear winner.
 If you want to reach your customers, put a lot of time and effort into email marketing.

-According to a recent study by, reaching people through e-mail is 40 times more effective than Twitter and Facebook combined!
+According to a recent study by McKinsey, reaching people through email is 40 times more effective than Twitter and Facebook combined!

-If you follow digital marketing trends you know that social media has mightily replaced e-mail as the most talked about means of reaching customers.
+If you follow digital marketing trends, you know that social media has mightily replaced email as the most talked-about means of reaching customers.
 Proponents tout the fact that you can target ads to certain demographics with unprecedented accuracy.
-Do you want to reach mothers with an upper middle class income that have a child who recently started driving?
+Do you want to reach mothers with an upper middle class income who have a child who recently started driving?
 You can do that through social media advertising.

-There’s also the fact that checking e-mail is the first thing most of us do every day when we wake up.
-According to statistics, 91 percent of customers check their e-mail at least once per day.
-Considering there are more than 3.6 billion existing e-mail accounts, that’s a lot of people.
+There’s also the fact that checking email is the first thing most of us do every day when we wake up.
+According to statistics, 99 percent of customers check their e-mail at least once per day.
+Considering there are more than 4 billion existing email accounts, that’s a lot of people.

 Convinced yet?
-If you aren’t using e-mail as a marketing tool, you’re failing to tap in to the single best online vehicle your business could have for producing revenue.
+If you aren’t using email as a marketing tool, you could be failing to tap into the single best online vehicle your business could have for producing revenue.